 Please read through ALL of the following information.
-Additional information will be added so join us on Facebook to get updates and check back frequently!
+Visit us on Facebook to get the latest California 100 updates and see what your fellow paddlers are up to!

-All California 100 participants and volunteers will be required to sign two waivers.
-Participants may print out and bring them.
+All California 100 participants and volunteers will be required to sign waivers.

 Mandatory Check Points: